Distribution of interspike intervals of a neuron with inhibitory autapse stimulated with a renewal process: Discussion

 \section{Discussion}

+The consideration of a renewal process as a neuronal input in comparison with a Poisson point process, as it is done in \cite{Vidybida2018}, poses a separate challenge and requires its own approach.
+This is due to the fact that for a Poisson process time intervals between events are distributed according to the exponential distribution.
+The exponential distribution is the only continuous probability distribution that is memoryless \cite[Sect.
+I.3]{Feller1971}.
+The memorylessness greatly simplifies the study of a neuronal activity.

-In the present paper, the obtained analytical results are valid if the condition (\ref{f(s)condition}) is fulfilled, which ensures the existance of the unique stationary distribution of times-to-live $f(s)$.
+In the present paper, the obtained analytical results are valid if the condition (\ref{f(s)condition}) is fulfilled, which ensures the existence of the unique stationary distribution of times-to-live $f(s)$.
 Actually, the condition (\ref{f(s)condition}) is equivalent to the requirement that the input ISIs smaller than $\Delta$ have low probability.
 This condition is in line with biological details of the synaptic transmission.
 Indeed, when a synapse mediates impulses at high frequency, i.e. short input ISIs are highly probable, the time of the synaptic transmission can be prolonged up to the hundreds of ms due to the asynchronous synaptic release.
 It was shown that the latter may happen to autapses of PV neurons \cite{Manseau2010}.
-However, in the current paper, we assume that the impact of an inhibitory impulse from the feedback line on a neuron is momentary (see property Prop3 of the feedback line, Sec. \ref{sect_feedback_props} above).
+However, in the current paper, we assume that the impact of an inhibitory impulse from the feedback line on a neuron is momentary (see Sect. \ref{class} above).